folio-org/folio-tools/kubernetes-utilities/ci-cleanup/module-cleanup/README.md

 # ci-cleanup
 Cleans up FOLIO backend modules running in a kubernetes cluster.
-Modules must have be labled according the the following scheme:
+Modules must have be labeled according the the following scheme:
 | label      | description                                                                                  | example          |
 |------------|----------------------------------------------------------------------------------------------|------------------|
 | app        | full name of backend module with version.
 Colons and periods should be replaced with hyphens | mod-users-15-6-1 |